-Your computer display uses three color lights to define all other colors: the RGB color scheme (Red, Green and Blue).
-However, printers do not work with color lights but with ink or toner.
-That's why we make use of the CMYK composition (Cyaan, Magenta, Yellow and Black).
+Your screen uses three colors of light to define all other colors: the RGB color composition (Red Green Blue).
+However, printers do not work with light, but with ink or toner and use the CMYK composition (Cyan, Magenta, Yellow, Black).

 It's possible that your document contains images or objects that are partially transparent, which we call transparencies.
 These transparencies are usually not visible in your file, but can not be handled correctly by the printer.
 This looks as follows:

-If you have designed a font yourself or the font you used is not a default font, then it may be that when we print the document, a different font is used than the one you chose.
+If you have designed a font yourself or the font you used is not a default font, then we might print a different font than the one you chose.
 Unfortunately, you can not check at home if this will be the case.
 Therefore, make sure to always add the font to your PDF.
 You can choose the "Optimize for Publish and Print" option while saving your Word file, and then check "Complies with ISO 19005-1 (PDF / A)."
 If you save your work from an Adobe program, choose the option 'PDF / X-1a; 2001'.
-In this way, the font will automatically be attached when this setting is chosen.
+This way, the font will automatically be attached when this setting is chosen.
 When ordering a poster, consider saving your text as contours.
-This can be done in Illustrator or in Indesign by selecting "Text" in the menu and then "Creating contours.
+This can be done in Illustrator or in Indesign by selecting "Text" in the menu and then "Creating contours".
 Save this file under a different name, as the text can not be modified after making contours.

-The attractiveness of a book really stands or falls with the cover is has since it's the first thing you see.
+The attractiveness of a book depends heavily on the design of the cover since it's the first thing you see.
 When you decide to choose for a yarn-free binding method, you can submit loose pages to print the cover.
 With this option, the bookback remains unprinted and will therefore be white.
-If you do not want een white bookback but want de cover to be fully printed, you can also submit an spread document.
-This spread document of the outside of your cover will contain the frontcover, back, and backcover.
+If you do not want een white bookback but want de cover to be fully printed, you can also submit a spread document.
+This spread document of the outside of your cover will contain the frontcover (right), spine (middle), and backcover (left).
 If you also want the cover to be printed on the inside, that's possible.
-In this case, the inside should be placed on the left side of the back.
-The outside should be placed on the right side so when you flip the cover around, everything is in the right order.
+In this case, the inside of the frontcover should be placed on the left side.
+The inside of the backcover should be placed on the right side so when you flip the cover around, everything is in the right order.
 The inside of the spine will of course stay blank.

 Be careful with designs that run over two consecutive pages.
-There is a great chance that your design will not completely match in the middle of the two pages.
-The best thing to do is to avoid the use of this type of design as much as possible, or to accept that a small shift can take place.
+It is very likely that your design will not completely match in the middle of the two pages.
+The best thing to do is to avoid the use of this type of design as much as possible, or to accept that a small shift can appear.